-Hurricane Marie was weakening off of Mexico's Pacific coast, but it's generating large, dangerous swells.
+Hurricane Marie was weakening off of Mexico's Pacific coast, but it's generating large, dangerous swells that were approaching Southland beaches.
+The official high surf advisory began at noon on Tuesday.
 The waves are expected to get as big as 10 to 15 feet by the end of the week.

-Extra lifeguards were brought in to deal with the peak of the swell on Wednesday.
-Surfers headed out to the beach early in the morning to catch some of the big waves.
+Extra lifeguards were expected to be brought in to deal with the peak of the swell on Wednesday.

 On Tuesday, a surfer in his 50s died after lifeguards pulled him out of the water in Malibu.
 It is unknown if the death was connected to the high surf, but lifeguards warned inexperienced swimmers to stay away from the beaches this week.

-The Malibu Pier was closed to the public after pylons supporting the pier were damaged by incoming waves on Monday.
+The Malibu Pier was closed to the public due to the high surf.
+Some pylons supporting the pier were damaged by incoming waves.

-High surf conditions have prompted the closure of beaches in the city of Rancho Palos Verdes to the public through Friday.
+High surf conditions have prompted the closure of beaches in the city of Rancho Palos Verdes to the public from Tuesday through Friday.

 Portuguese Point, Sacred Cove and Inspiration Point will be closed through the week, according to the L.A.
 County Sheriff's Department.